RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab3-s2i.md

 ## Check out the build details
 We can see the details of what the S2I builder did.
 This can be helpful to diagnose issues if builds are failing.

-<i class="fa fa-magic"></i> TIP: For a node.js app, running "npm shrinkwrap" is a good practice to perform on your branch before releasing changes that you plan to build/deploy as an image with S2I
+<i class="fa fa-magic fa-2x"></i> TIP: For a node.js app, running "npm shrinkwrap" is a good practice to perform on your branch before releasing changes that you plan to build/deploy as an image with S2I

 {{< panel_group >}}
 {{% panel "CLI Steps" %}}